coreos/docs/using-coreos/index.md

 ---
 layout: docs
 slug: using-coreos
-title: Documentation
+title: Documentation - Using CoreOS
-docker-version: 0.5
-systemd-version: 204
 ---

 # Using CoreOS